mdn/content/files/en-us/web/css/length/index.md

 ## Interpolation

 When animated, values of the `<length>` data type are interpolated as real, floating-point numbers.
-The interpolation happens on the calculated value.
+The {{glossary("interpolation")}} happens on the calculated value.
 The speed of the interpolation is determined by the [easing function](/en-US/docs/Web/CSS/easing-function) associated with the animation.

 ## Examples